JavaScript Map

 const weakMap = new WeakMap();

-// When 'user' is set to null, the entry can be garbage collected
+// When 'session' is set to null, the entry can be garbage collected

 • Map - stores key-value pairs where keys can be of any type.